 For as long as I can remember, there have been 3 things I've wanted to do, be an artist, a musician and a truck driver.
 As they say, be careful what you wish for.
 It turned out to be difficult to do art in the truck, I tried.
 Music on the other hand turned out to be quite doable.
 So I focused on songwriting.

-During the transition between artist and truck driver, I'd recorded and released an album of old songs I'd written over the years.
+During the transition between artist and truck driver, I recorded and released an album of old songs I'd written over the years.
 The album 'Creative Journey' was a fun project I recorded myself.
 I didn't take it very seriously and admittedly, it wasn't very good but it's out there for better or for worse.
-In fact you'll find it on this website.

 The first few years of driving were pretty unpleasant, mostly due to depression, it was a big change in life style.
 So I wallowed in my misery and by year 3 I had enough misery to put into a few songs and thats what I did.

 Fast forward 2014 and a pocket full of new songs and I'm pretending to be a songwriter.
 I started playing open mics when I was home.
 After a couple years I created the and have been playing with some amazing singer songwriters in the Portland area.

 This year (2019) I plan to leave trucking and get back to music and art full time.
 At this writing, I'm working on a second album.